informedcitizenry/z80DotNet/README.md

 See LICENSE and LICENSE_third_party for licensing information.
 ## Overview
 The z80DotNet assembler is simple to use.
 Invoke it from a command line with the assembly source and (optionally) the output filename in the parameters.
-For instance, a `/z80DotNet myprg.asm` command will output assembly listing in `myprgm.asm` to binary output.
+A `z80DotNet.exe myprg.asm` command will output assembly listing in `myprgm.asm` to binary output.
 To specify output file name use the `-o <file>` or `--output=<file>` option, otherwise the default output filename will be `a.out`.

 You can specify as many source files as assembly input as needed.
 For instance, `z80DotNet.exe mylib.asm myprg.asm` will assemble both the `mylib.asm` and `myprgm.asm` files sequentially to output.
 Be aware that if both files define the same symbol an assembler error will result.
 ## General Features